 Avoid any confusion or mistakes in your application and let our team of specialists at Paul Immigrations help your husband or wife navigate their way through the whole process for a seamless experience.

-This may be due to a number of reasons: to check if you are in a stable employment position, the likelihood of you staying in Singapore for the long-term, and if you have a family, your ability to provide for them financially.
+This may be due to a number of reasons.
+One is to check if you are in a stable employment position.
+Other reasons include gauging the likelihood of you staying in Singapore for the long-term, and if you have a family, your ability to provide for them financially.

-If your other half has only worked in Singapore for less than six months and applies for permanent residency under the PTS scheme on their own merit, this might put her at a disadvantage against other applicants who might have been employed in the country for a much longer duration.
+If your other half has only worked in Singapore for less than six months, applying for PR via the PTS scheme might put her at a disadvantage.
 Therefore, it might be wise for you to submit the application for your other half via the Family scheme instead.

 If you wish to apply for PR status for your child under this option, they have to first fulfil the following eligibility criteria: